Polymer/old-docs-site/docs/start/platform.md

 path when available.
 Your elements seamlessly start relying on the native stuff&mdash;and get faster in the process.

-**Note:** Prior to version 0.5.0, the web components polyfills were released as `platform.js`.
+In the past, the web components polyfills were maintained by the Polymer organization and released as `platform.js`.
+The polyfills have been transferred to [WebComponents.org](http://webcomponents.org) and renamed to `webcomponents.js`.
 For backward compatibility, `platform.js` will be maintained as a copy of `webcomponents.js` for a few releases.
-{: .alert .alert-info }

-Although most developers will want to use everything in `webcomponents.js`, the polyfills are designed to be used separately, as well.
-They're available independently and can be built standalone.
-For example, Mozilla's [x-tags](http://www.x-tags.org/) project uses a subset of the `webcomponents.js` polyfills.

 **Note**: The web components polyfill layer is no longer needed for browsers that fully implement the web components APIs, such as Chrome 36+.
 This means the total